This post may contain affiliate links. See disclosure for details.

 Instructions

-- Mix marinade ingredients together and set aside.
+• Mix the marinade ingredients with the ground beef and set aside.

-- Add beef broth and bring it to a boil.
+• Pour in the beef broth and bring the mixture to a boil.

 Nutrition